Choosing a thank you card design for a handwritten note can feel overwhelming or it can be fun!

 You could also choose a monogrammed card or have a personalized card with your name on it.

 #6: Choose a card themed for your event

 Getting married?
 Choose a wedding-themed thank you note.
 Having a baby shower?
 Go with a baby shower theme.
 Graduating from high school or college?
 Pick a graduation theme or a card with your school logo.

 #7: Pick your favorite color

-My favorite color is purple so I tend to favor purple note cards.
+My favorite color is purple, so I tend to favor purple note cards.
 The purple could be the “Thank You” on a classic thank you card (see Tip 1).
-Or the actual card may be purple.
-If you choose your favorite color, but be sure to keep Tip #3 in mind!
+Or the actual card might be purple.
+If you choose your favorite color, be sure to keep Tip #3 in mind!